IMS-Team6/IMS_SBacken/Wiki/Functions.md

 Status: 500 Body: ['Internal server error']  <br />

 In order to post a session or update positions, the API call uses the /session/:sessionID path as parameters.
-It returns an "acknowledged" object.
+The call returns an "acknowledged" object.
 ```js
  router.post('/session/:sessionID', async function (request, response));
 ```